GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that the tool's files are separate, when a user tries to download the whole tool, they would have to download each file/folder into a single directory one at a time, making it tedious for a user to download the whole tool.
 - **Source:** My Own Decision

+The user SHOULD be able to download and/or relocate the tool (and its files) onto any directory within the device's files (such as the Downloads folder, Documents folder, or Program Files folder).
+- Category: Portability.
+- Given that..., when..., then....
+- Given that..., when..., then....
+- **Source:** My Own Decision

 ## 7. Out of Scope (the Won't-Have List)